How to Receive a File Using Bluetooth in Windows 11

 Alternatively, you can use a quick shortcut:

-Warning: If you look in the “Related settings” section on the Bluetooth & devices screen and don’t see an option for “Send or receive files via Bluetooth,” your PC might not have Bluetooth, or the necessary software (called drivers) might not be installed.
-You’ll need to check your computer’s hardware or install the correct drivers for your Bluetooth adapter.
+Warning: If you look in the “Related settings” section on the Bluetooth & devices screen and don’t see an option for “Send or receive files via Bluetooth,” your PC might not have Bluetooth, or it might be missing the necessary software.
+These software bits are often called drivers, and you might need to install the correct ones for your Bluetooth adapter.

 Open the Bluetooth File Transfer Tool

-Once you are in the Bluetooth & devices section, scroll down until you see “Related settings.”
-Click on Send or receive files via Bluetooth.
-A small window called “Bluetooth File Transfer” will open.
+Once you’re in the Bluetooth & devices section, scroll down to find “Related settings” and click on Send or receive files via Bluetooth.
+This will open a small window called “Bluetooth File Transfer.”

 Tell Your PC You’re Waiting